 Qualifying For Conventional Versus FHA Mortgage On Home Purchase

-With case situations like having a prior mortgage included in bankruptcy, a home buyer will qualify for a Conventional Loan but will not qualify for a FHA Loan:
+With case situations like having a prior mortgage included in a bankruptcy, a home buyer will qualify for a Conventional Loan but will not qualify for an FHA loan:

-- The minimum credit scores to qualify for a 3.5% down payment home purchase FHA Loan is 580 credit scores
+- The minimum credit score to qualify for a 3.5% down payment home purchase FHA Loan is 580 credit scores

 - 3% down payment for first time home buyers and 5% for seasoned home buyers on conforming loans

-Conventional Loans, the minimum credit scores required to qualify for a Conventional Loan is 620 credit scores.
+Conventional Loans, the minimum credit score required to qualify for a Conventional Loan is 620 credit scores.

 Down Payment Requirements On Conventional Versus FHA Mortgage